LG Unveils Rollable OLED TV, Announces AirPlay 2 Support at CES 2019

-"What science fiction directors imagined decades ago is now reality," LG senior vice president of marketing David VanderWaal said while introducing the OLED TV R.
+"What science fiction directors imagined decades ago is now reality," LG senior vice president of marketing David VanderWaal said while introducing the OLED TV R at CES 2019.

 Panasonic GZ2000 4K HDR OLED TV With Dolby Atmos Speakers Launched at CES 2019